-1. Select Analysis > More Reports > Unused Items.

-The Unused Items window pane opens, which lets you view various unused elements in the project (such as bookmarks, condition tags, content files, CSH IDs, images, variables, styles, file tags, meta tags, and topics not linked).

-- 2. Click the drop-down field at the top of the window pane and select Unused Condition Tags.
+- 1. Select Analysis > More Reports > Unused Items. - The Unused Items window pane opens, which lets you view various unused elements in the project (such as bookmarks, condition tags, content files, CSH IDs, images, variables, styles, file tags, meta tags, and topics not linked). - 2.
+Click the drop-down field at the top of the window pane and select Unused Condition Tags.
 The unused condition tags in the project are listed. - 3.
-To see more of the information in the window pane, drag the divider bar to make the pane wider. - Condition Tag Displays the name of the condition tag not being used. - File Displays the name of the condition tag set file where the condition tag is located. - If a certain number of items have been found, page navigation buttons in the local toolbar may be enabled.
+To see more of the information in the window pane, drag the divider bar to make the pane wider. - Condition Tag Displays the name of the condition tag not being used. - File Displays the name of the condition tag set file where the condition tag is located. - 4.
+If a certain number of items have been found, page navigation buttons in the local toolbar may be enabled.
 You can use these buttons to go to additional pages to display more items.
 You can also click View All in the local toolbar to see all results on a single page.
 Keep in mind that the more items you have in the project, the longer it will take to load this view. - 5.
-If you want to remove any unused condition tags from Flare, as well as from the project being analyzed, select the condition tag in the list and click 💌 in the local toolbar. - NOTE You can open the set file for any condition tag in the list to view or modify it in the Condition Tag Set Editor.
+If you want to remove any unused condition tags from Flare Desktop, as well as from the project being analyzed, select the condition tag in the list and click in the local toolbar.